 Kaleeras are a fairly common sight in north Indian weddings.
 The long gold ornaments hanging off a bride’s wrists are hard to miss.
 Their designs have varied across the years and now, brides have a wide variety of kaleera designs to choose from.
 Almost every north Indian bride looks forward to the long gold ornaments that complement her wedding lehenga and the fun associated with them.
+From heavy golden bunches, to intricate single strings, there is a large variety of kaleera designs for a bride to choose from today.
 But if you knew the story of the kaleera tradition, would you wear them?

 Conventionally, a bride’s sisters and friends tie these kaleeras on her wrist as a way to bless her marriage.
 After the ceremony is over, the bride tries to drop a kaleera on the heads of her bridesmaids.
-If it drops on someone, she’s supposed to be the next in line to get married.
+If it drops on someone, this person is supposed to be the next in line to get married.

 However, the story of how kaleeras came to be is completely different and more sombre than what they mean today.